feedop/HammingOne/README.md

 ./HammingOne [-c] [-v] [input]

 "input" is mandatory.
-It is the name of the input file containing the binary sequences. "-c" and "-v" są optional.
+It is the name of the input file containing the binary sequences. "-c" and "-v" are optional.
  * "-c" - launches a CPU version of the algorithm besides the CUDA one.
 Warning: very slow.
  * "-v" (verbose) - not only displays the number of pairs but also each pair individually.
 Better use only for small input.